 Summary 3

 The Reliability Panel's Rule proposal

-2. The draft Rule determination 5
+2. The Rule determination 5

 3. Requirements under the NEL 6

-3.1 The Rule making test
+3.1 The Rule making test 6

 3.2

 4. Consultation process 8

-5 Matters raised in analysis and consultation
+5 Matters raised in analysis and consultation 9

-6 Commission's reasons for draft determination in terms of the Rule making าตู
+6 Commission's reasons for determination in terms of the Rule making

-test .
-15
+test 14

-6.1 Assessment against Rule making test .15
+6.1

-6.2 Commission statement on Ruling making test
+6.2 Commission statement on Ruling making test 14

-Attachment 1: Draft Rule 16
+Attach Attachment 1: Rule to be made